Deadlica/DD2360/README.md

 # DD2360

-This repository contains the lab assignments for the DD2360 course.
+This repository contains the lab assignments and project for the DD2360 course.

 ## Assigments